msramalho/feup-mfes-summary/README.md

 }
 pred Inv3 {// All accepted articles must have at least one review
     all a : Accepted | some a.reviews
+    // or
+    Accepted in reviews.Decision.Person
 }
 pred Inv4 {// All articles with an Accept decision are automatically accepted
     all a : Article | some a.reviews.Accept => a in Accepted
+    // or
+    reviews.Accept.Person in Accepted
 }
 ```